Comprehensive Eye Exams

 - Signs of other diseases, such as high blood pressure and high cholesterol, can also often be detected in a comprehensive eye exam.

-The tests conducted the comprehensive eye exam are painless, and we will explain each test during the exam.
+The tests conducted during the comprehensive eye exam are painless, and we will explain each test during the exam.
 Tests may include the following:

 - Visual acuity to assess the sharpness of your vision.